openmsi/openmsipython/README.md

 **Please note** that if you do need to stop the Service, it would be best to wait about five minutes after adding any new files to the watched directory to do so.
 There is a slight buffer time between a file being recognized in the directory and all of its messages being produced to the Kafka topic, so stopping the Service without a few minutes' delay may cause some messages to be dropped.

-Starting and running the Service will create a log file called `upload_data_files_added_to_directory.log` in the watched directory.
-At any time you can check what's in this file to see the files that have been added to the directory and produced to the topic, along with other information.
+Removing the Service using the `manage_service` tool will also automatically try to unset the Username and Password environment variables you added in when installing the Service.
+If this step fails and error message will be printed out encouraging you to manually remove these environment variables even though the Service is already removed.

 ### More user options